World Journal of Case Reports and Clinical Images

 derived from healthy patients.

-In this new study, researchers from Osaka
+In this new study, researchers from Osaka University successfully

-University successfully developed heart cells from patients with the condition
+developed heart cells from patients with the condition and observed that they

-and observed that they fail to contract correctly when grown in the laboratory.
+fail to contract correctly when grown in the laboratory.
+They observed that in

-They observed that in replacing the mutated PKP2 gene responsible for this
+replacing the mutated PKP2 gene responsible for this effect, with an intact

-effect, with an intact copy, this defect is fixed.
+copy, this defect is fixed.

-“The cells with two mutated
+The cells with

-assembly due to plakophilin-2 deficiency,” explains Shuichiro Higo, senior
+desmosome assembly due to plakophilin-2 deficiency, explains Shuichiro Higo, senior author.
+These effects were also observed

-of PKP2, although they were less severe.”
+in cells with only one mutated copy of PKP2, although they were less severe.

-Replacing the mutated PKP2
+Replacing the

-time-lapse approach and fluorescently labelled desmosomes.
+using a time-lapse approach and fluorescently labelled desmosomes.

-gene-based therapies for this disease,” says Higo.
+developing gene-based therapies for this disease, says Higo.

-This study was published in
+This study was

-Stem Cell Reports.
+published in Stem Cell Reports.